rysk-finance/ryskV12_py/README.md

     poetry add ryskV12
     ```
 3.  **Download the `ryskV12` CLI:**
-    ```bash
-    ./client/scripts/fetch_latest_release.sh
-    ```
-    This automatically pulls the [latest release of `ryskV12 cli`](https://github.com/rysk-finance/ryskV12-cli/releases/latest).
-    If that is not the case please
-    navigate to https://github.com/rysk-finance/ryskV12-cli/releases/latest and download the latest release in this directory as `ryskV12`.
+    Navigate to https://github.com/rysk-finance/ryskV12-cli/releases/latest and download the latest release in the root directory of your project as `ryskV12`.

 ## Run